Posted: Thu 15th Dec 2022

 The main difference lies in the scope of their roles and responsibilities.

 A bookkeeper is responsible for recording and maintaining a business's financial transactions.
 They focus on tasks such as reconciling bank statements, recording sales and expenses, and maintaining accurate financial records.

 An accountant has a broader role and is responsible for analysing financial data, preparing financial statements, and advising on financial strategies and decisions.
 They often play a more strategic role, providing insights and recommendations to help you make informed financial decisions.

 Typically, while bookkeepers make sure any financial data is properly accurate, accountants interpret and analyse that data to provide you with valuable financial insight.

 Some accountants employ bookkeepers, which means that everything is under one roof.
 And hopefully the accountant and bookkeeper are talking to each other regularly.
 Even if they don't employ them directly, most accountants know the better bookkeepers around.

 There are a number of recognised qualifications for bookkeepers:

-Institute of Certified Bookkeeper (ICB) members study purely bookkeeping and are required to have less experience than AAT.
+Institute of Certified Bookkeeper (ICB) members study purely bookkeeping and have less experience than AAT-trained bookkeepers.
 Their expertise is in bookkeeping but don't expect any of the extras.

-Like the professional accountancy bodies, AAT and ICB members sign up to a code of ethics, have to stay technically up to date and will have professional indemnity insurance in the event that something does go wrong.
+Like the professional accountancy bodies, AAT and ICB members sign up to a code of ethics, have to stay technically up to date and will have professional indemnity insurance in the event that something goes wrong.